vanzasetia/designo-multi-page-website/docs/README.md

 ## Overview

 This is the place where I put all the resources that I find useful to build this project.
 This can be used for future reference or help anyone that is doing this challenge.

+## Notes

+It is worth knowing that `bg-pattern-design-pages-intro-tablet.svg` is the same background pattern as `bg-pattern-intro-web.svg`.
+The site uses the `bg-pattern-intro-web.svg` as the main background pattern for the web design card while using the other one as the default background pattern of the card (`.champion__card`).

 ## References